mui/material-ui/docs/data/material/experimental-api/css-variables/customization.md

 ### Components

 Customizing components remains the same.
-We recommend to use the value from `theme.vars` whenever possible:
+We recommend to use the value from `theme.vars` whenever possible for better debugging experience:

 ```js
 const theme = extendTheme({